-Save the Children Finland maintains the Finnish hotline Nettivihje, through which you can report images and videos related to the sexual abuse of children.
+Save the Children Finland maintains the Finnish Hotline, through which you can anonymously report images and videos related to the sexual abuse of children.
 Each year we assess thousands of reports related to child sexual abuse.
 We also train professionals and produce materials and online services.
 Our aim is to improve people’s ability to identify problems concerning online child sexual abuse and take actions to prevent them.

 Save the Children is a partner in the Finnish Safer Internet Centre initiative, part of the EU Commission’s Safer Internet programme, in which the National Audio-visual Institute and the Mannerheim League for Child Welfare are also involved.
 Save the Children is responsible for the hotline activity part of the project, as well as producing materials related to the topic and development of the project.

 We are also involved in the European NGO Alliance for Child Safety Online (e-Nasco), which comprises organisations that carry out online safety work in the context of children’s rights.
 The network conducts lobbying and information activities and promotes the realisation of children’s rights in digital media.

 Improving children’s digital skills, guiding and empowering children is crucial for children’s online safety.
 A safe relationship with open communication between a child and a parent safeguards a child also concerning gaming

 It is vital for parents to express interest in their children’s hobbies, and to be willing to learn about the world of gaming.
 From a child’s perspective, it is crucial for a parent to be aware of the child’s spare time activities, and whether the games played are age-appropriate and suitable for the child’s developmental stage.